tanmaysingewar/Summarize.ai/README.md

 PDF to Summary is a web application that allows users to upload PDF files and receive a concise summary of their content.
 This documentation provides a detailed guide on the project's structure, tech stack, deployment process, and usage instructions.

+# New Feature  Added
+### Quiz Generator : You can now generate quiz based on the uploaded pdf file

+- Just upload the pdf file and click on generate quiz button and you will get the quiz
+- You can also solve the quiz and get the marks

 ## Tech Stack

 ### Backend